Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

 Work is O(nlogn + nlogn + n^2logn +  + psn^2) for the four layers of heavy logic.
 Note that I as of writing don't know how to bound the p term.
 Clearly as p -> infinity, the inverse formula holds.
-How large p should be for convergence of the eigenvalues themselves is unclear at time of writing
+Furthermore, if we need p terms for convergence, we will need p bits of precision in order for the lower order terms to be relevant.
+This relation is likely sufficient to show that if we only need bKQ bits of precision, then we can easily truncate the sum to 2bKQ terms without loss of accuracy.

 # Eigenvector Problem:
-### Reduction 1:
+## Reduction 1:
 This first reduction follows from the definition of an eigenvector.
 ```
 eigenvector(lambda,m,A):
   return nullspace(A- lambda * I_n,m)
 ```
-### Reduction 2:
+## Reduction 2:
 The second reduction is from nullspace to random sampling:
-#### WARNING: If we need an orthogonal vector set within the same eigenspace that will be MORE work
+#### WARNING: If we need an orthonormal vector set within the same eigenspace that will be MORE work
 ```
 nullspace(B, k):
   for i in 1 to k: